Synephrine: Safety/efficacy/controversy

 There exists considerable controversy about the safety and/or efficacy of synephrine-containing preparations, which are often confused with synephrine alone, sometimes with m-synephrine.
 Furthermore, this body of literature deals with mixtures containing synephrine as only one of several biologically active components, even, in some cases, without explicit confirmation of the presence of synephrine.

 Invertebrates

 In insects, synephrine has been found to be a very potent agonist at many invertebrate octopamine receptor preparations, and is even more potent than octopamine at a locust (Schistocerca americana gregaria) nerve-muscle preparation.
 Synephrine (racemic) is also more potent than octopamine (racemic) at inducing light-emission in the firefly (Photinus species) light organ.
 Synephrine exhibits similarly high potency in stimulating adenylate cyclase activity and in decreasing clotting time in lobster (Homarus americanus) hematocytes.
 Racemic synephrine was found to increase cAMP in the abdominal epidermis of the blood-sucking bug, Rhodnius prolixus.
 Rachinsky reported that synephrine was equipotent with octopamine in stimulating JH (juvenile hormone) release in the corpora allata of honey bee (Apis mellifera), but Woodring and Hoffmann found that synephrine had no effect on the synthesis of JH III, in in vitro preparations from the cricket, Gryllus bimaculatus.

+Research

+Hair loss

+Synephrine, under the developmental code name AB-102 and acting as a weak α_{1}-adrenergic receptor agonist, is or was under development for the treatment of alopecia (hair loss) via topical administration.
+It has been found to cause contraction of arrector pili muscles (hair erector muscles), thereby increasing the force required to pluck hair and reducing hair shedding during brushing.
+It was originated by Applied Biology and is being developed by Safety Shot.
+As of February 2024, either no recent development has been reported or development has been discontinued.
+The drug has reached phase 1 clinical trials.
+Besides synephrine alone, a topical combination of phenylephrine, synephrine, and tyramine, with the code name DA-007, is also under formal development for the treatment of alopecia.